marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 date:   2016-03-20 21:00:00
 categories: jekyll update
 published: yes
-summary: "This a collection of some notes I have taken during an interesting debugging session aimed at identifying the root cause of a regression the followed the update of the network boot infrastructure at CERN to PXELINUX 6.03.
+summary: "This a collection of notes I have taken during an interesting debugging session aimed at identifying the root cause of a regression that followed the update of the network boot infrastructure at CERN to PXELINUX 6.03.
 It was an interesting dive into PXELINUX internals, down to the point where it meets the hardware.
-As a side note, when reading Eric Raymond's \"The Cathedral and the Bazaar\", I especially remember the explanation why closing hardware driver's sources does not make sense.
+As a side note, when reading Eric Raymond's \"The Cathedral and the Bazaar\", I remember him explaining why closing hardware driver's sources does not make much sense.
 Raymond was presenting an intermediate model in-between open and closed source, i.e. having a closed source ROM and opening the interface to the ROM.
 I think this story is a good example on why this latter approach does nothing more